saintleocom/git-and-github-fundamentals-thallada22/README.md

 ## Introduction

-I like to learn new technical things
+Ramakrishna i'm from ECE background I finished my graduation in ACE engineering college, now i'm intrested to learn database and do more projects in it

 ## Hobbies
 Listing to music
 Travelling
 swimming in free time

-## Interst towards learning
+## Intrest towards learning
 Looking forward to learn more basics about database and Github.

 ## Like to see more off: